vamshiharish/kratinAssginment/README.md

 >The temperature sensors, light sensors, and medication dispensers would help to keep Sunita healthy.
 The system would also be able to track her vital signs and send alerts to her doctor if there are any concerns.
 Increased independence:
 >The smart home system would allow Sunita to live independently for longer.
 She would be able to control her home with voice commands or a remote control, and she would not have to worry about forgetting to take her medication or turning off the lights.

-I can create a working prototype of this smart home system using the following technologies:

-Hardware:
-The system would need a variety of sensors and devices, including motion sensors, door/window sensors, smoke and carbon monoxide detectors, temperature sensors, light sensors, and medication dispensers.
-These devices could be connected to a Raspberry Pi or other home automation hub.
-Software:
-The system would need software to collect data from the sensors, monitor Sunita's health, and send alerts.
-This software could be written in Python, JavaScript, or another programming language.
-Cloud computing:
->The system would need to store data in the cloud so that it can be accessed from anywhere.
-This would allow Sunita's family and caregivers to monitor her health remotely.
->I believe that this smart home system would be a valuable tool for Sunita Sharma and other elderly people.
-It would help them to live healthier, safer, and more independent lives.

 Here are some additional ideas for improving the system: